Brand Affinity it’s something we’ve all got a lot of – whether you admit it or not. It’s that innate pull to grab a cold Coke over a Pepsi. Or

 Brand affinity is an emotional response to a brand.
 It’s warm fuzzies, watering mouth and deep loyalty towards objects that help you define yourself in a world full of choices.
 Think about it – you group people into social stereotypes due to their affinity to Converse All Stars vs Prada heels.
 You can spot a hipster, preppy, square or goth from a mile away – all of these styles are down to brand affinity.

-At 31 years old I’ve been more times that I can count and still get a little tingle of joy each time we hit the road and head off for a day of fun and adventure at Disneyland.
-Beyond the park itself, Disney has always had a very forward thinking view of the brand and how it can be used.
-This was the genius of Walt and those who perpetuated the brand after his death.
 From ground breaking technologies in the early 1900’s around feature length cartoons, to action figures, to Broadway shows – Disney’s always done it right.
-They’ve made loving the brand easy, shareable, and part of every American kid’s childhood experience.
+They’ve made loving the brand easy, shareable, and part of every American (& now, foreign) kid’s childhood experience.

 And there we have the magic word: experience.
 Brands that people become and stay loyal to offer us more than a product – they offer us an experience each time we interact with the brand, their product or even our peers and social groups who are advocates as well.